Naveen-Baburaj/AI-Enhanced-Websites-with-LLM-APIs/README.md

 The **Sentiment Analysis** feature, implemented using the **Gemini API** within the **Bubble.io** platform, showcases how sentiment analysis can be seamlessly integrated into any website to enhance understanding of customer feedback and enable actions based on user insights.

+## Designing ChefBot – The Chatbot Powered by LLM

+The purpose of **ChefBot** was to serve as a virtual assistant that guided customers through their food ordering process.
+ChefBot provided real-time assistance, answered user queries, and supported customers throughout their ordering journey.
+The chatbot’s design focused on making the experience as helpful, friendly, and efficient as possible.

+### Implementation Approach Using Gemini API

+ChefBot was implemented using the **Gemini API**, integrated with the **Bubble** platform to provide intelligent conversational capabilities.
+This integration allowed ChefBot to deliver a more natural and engaging interaction for users.

+> **Figure:** The user asks a question about Liverpool Larder’s menu.

+### Bubble Workflow for ChefBot

+The ChefBot chatbot was developed to provide real-time assistance to users by answering questions about Liverpool Larder’s menu, including ingredients, pricing, and allergens.

+- **Step 1: User Query Initiation**
+  Whenever a user types a question into the chat window, the workflow begins by preparing a prompt for the Gemini API.
+ChefBot uses a predefined prompt that includes current menu data, which is fetched dynamically from the database.
+This prompt is used for all questions to ensure consistency and accuracy.

+  **Prompt Template**:
+  > "You are an AI assistant named 'ChefBot' helping users with questions about Liverpool Larder cloud kitchen menu.
+Here is the current menu: [dynamic data which includes food name, price, ingredients].
+Here is the user question: [the data filled by user in the input column]."

+  The prompt is dynamically updated with the latest data from the menu data type, ensuring all responses reflect the most recent information.

+- **Step 2: Call the Gemini API**
+  Once the dynamic prompt is ready, ChefBot makes an API call to the Gemini API.

+  > **Figure:** Calling Gemini API using Bubble workflow for ChefBot

+  **API Workflow in Bubble**: ChefBot is connected to the Gemini API through a Bubble workflow.
+The prompt, containing both the user’s question and current menu details, is sent to the Gemini API for processing.
+The Gemini API uses **Natural Language Processing (NLP)** to analyze the prompt and generate an appropriate response based on the user’s question.

+- **Step 3: Receive and Display the Response**
+  After processing the prompt, the Gemini API returns a response, which ChefBot then displays to the user.
+The generated response is delivered in real time, providing the user with information regarding their query—such as the price of a dish, its ingredients, or any allergens.

+- **Step 4: Handling Follow-Up Queries**
+  If the user asks a follow-up question or rephrases their initial query, ChefBot handles the new question in the same way, using the same workflow.
+ChefBot uses the same prompt structure each time a new question is asked.
+The only changes are the specific question asked by the user and the latest menu data from the database.
+The new question, along with the current menu data, is sent back to the Gemini API using the same workflow, ensuring consistency across all responses.
+This loop continues as long as the user keeps asking questions, providing consistent, comprehensive answers based on the latest menu information.

+  > **Figure:** User interacting with ChefBot

+- **Step 5: Ending the Conversation**
+  Once the user is satisfied and stops interacting with ChefBot, the chat window remains available for any further questions.
+Users can close or minimize the chat window at any time.
+ChefBot will be available if the user decides to ask further questions later on.

+---

+## Conclusion

+By leveraging **LLM APIs**, we can significantly enhance any website with minimal coding effort.
+This project demonstrated how to implement a **sentiment analysis tool** and a **chatbot**, transforming user interactions and feedback into valuable insights.
+However, the possibilities extend far beyond these examples.
+With the right dynamic prompts, LLM APIs can be utilized to create a wide range of intelligent, user-focused features, making websites more interactive, responsive, and valuable to their audiences.